ISRAEL PHOTOS III -- A COLLECTION OF PHOTOS FROM ISRAEL

 A boy and his camels, near Yeroham/Machtesh Ha-Gadol, 2006

-6 The multitude of camels shall cover thee, the dromedaries of Midian and Ephah; all they from Sheba shall come; they shall bring gold and frankincense, and shall proclaim the praises of Jehovah.
+Isaiah 60:6 (WEB) A multitude of camels will cover you, the dromedaries of Midian and Ephah.
+All from Sheba will come.
+They will bring gold and frankincense, and will proclaim the praises of Yahweh.

 A camel was able to carry three hundred pounds and go days without water.
 The camel gave milk to her herders.
 One camel was able to go ten days without drinking.
 During the days of Jesus, the Nabateans of the desert used camel caravans to gain wealth by trading.
 Nabatean caravans may have transported incense, spice, pearls, and gold from Arabia in the south to Petra, Gaza, Damascus, Palmyra, Babylonia and parts in between.